Story 20: Phoebe chooses the Christmas tree

 It was a bit of a struggle to roll the tree free from the brambles that were growing through its branches.
 But once free, Harley lifted the heavy root end onto his shoulder while Phoebe went to the other end and pulled at the top; slowly the tree lifted off the ground.
 Once Harley was happy the trunk was resting securely on his shoulders Dante, Lily-Poo and DeDe crept under the middle branches and evened out the load.
 Gently they carried the tree through the woods towards the station and Billy train.

-It’s not every day you see five doodles walking down a platform carrying a Christmas tree onto a train, but when furless two legs do, they tend not to say anything, just in case others aren’t seeing what they’re seeing.
+It’s not every day you see five doodles walking down a platform carrying a Christmas tree, but when furless two legs do, they tend not to say anything, just in case others aren’t seeing exactly what they’re seeing.

 It didn’t take long for Billy to arrive at Camber and once he’d come to a complete stop, they gingerly lifted the tree out onto the platform.
 Even the station master, who is used to seeing Doodles come and go at Camber was startled to see a fir tree emerging through the train doors.
 In fact the ticket collector Cheryl, who is famous for saying, “Nothing surprises me these days” dropped her biscuit and it splashed straight into her big mug of tea.